-As described in 3GPP TS 23.501 [2] clause 5.6.7 and clause 5.6.16, an AF may send requests to influence SMF routing decisions and influence on N6-LAN traffic steering respectively for User Plane traffic of PDU Sessions.
+As described in 3GPP TS 23.501 [2] clause 5.6.7 and clause 5.6.16, an AF may send requests to influence SMF routing decisions, influence on N6-LAN traffic steering and influence handling of payload headers respectively for User Plane traffic of PDU Sessions.
 The AF may also provide in its request subscriptions to SMF events (e.g. UP path change).
+The AF may also provide in its request subscriptions to UPF events (e.g. notification of handling of payload headers events).

 The following cases are included in this clause: